Second man arrested for allegedly shooting at deputies

 URBANA — A second man who was in a car from which shots were fired at Champaign County sheriff’s deputies earlier this month has been arrested.

-Jawon E. Brown, 20, cooperated with U.S. Marshals who found him at the home of a friend in Urbana on Monday afternoon.
+Jawon E. Brown, 20, cooperated with U.S. Marshals who found him at the home of a friend Monday afternoon in Urbana.

 They had an arrest warrant issued after he was charged with reckless discharge of a firearm and unlawful possession of a weapon by a felon.

-Brown is known to authorities because of his alleged involvement in at least three other four other weapons cases since August 2019.
+Brown is known to authorities because of his alleged involvement in at least three other weapons cases since August 2019.

 Before they could activate their lights, several shots were fired in their direction, none of which hit either deputy or their marked squad car.